utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 #### Managing invitations

-You can review the invitations your team has sent by opening your [team dashboard](https://go.postman.co/settings/team/members) and selecting [**Invite links**](https://go.postman.co/settings/team/manage-invite-links) from the left-hand menu.
-The list provides information about which users generated links, when they were generated, their expiry date, and their URL.
+You can review the invitations your team has sent by opening your [team dashboard](https://go.postman.co/settings/team/members) and selecting [**Invite links**](https://go.postman.co/settings/team/manage-invite-links) from the left menu.
+The list provides information about which users generated links, when they were generated, when they expire, and their URL.

 <img alt="Invite links dashboard" src="https://assets.postman.com/postman-docs/team-manage-invite-links-v9.2.jpg"/>